gshs-ornl/revengc/README.md

 ### Tables

 The table(s) for Case II and III has restrictions.
 The frequency table must be formatted where there are 2 columns with n number of rows.
-The categories must be in first column and the frequencies in the second column.
+The categories must be in the first column and the frequencies in the second column.
 Row names should never be placed in this table, the default name should always be 1:n where n is number of rows in the table.
 Both columns should not have a header (header=FALSE).
 No words are allowed for censoring.
 The only censoring symbols accepted are < and <= (left censoring), - (interval censoring), > and >= and + (right censoring).
 A formatted example is below.

 <=6  | 11800